BrunoTapiaGarcia/portfolio.Bruno/README.md

 Projects:

+<a href="https://brunotapiagarcia.github.io/Unsupervised-Project-with-NASA/" >Predicting Impact of Hurracain Maria using NASA Sentinel-2 images</a>

+<a href="https://brunotapiagarcia.github.io/Regression-Model/" >Predicting Bike Rentals with Regression Models</a>

 <a href="https://brunotapiagarcia.github.io/Classification-Modeling-Project/" >Classification Modeling Project</a>

-<a href="https://brunotapiagarcia.github.io/Regression-Model/" >Predicting Bike Rentals with Regression Models</a>

 <a href="https://brunotapiagarcia.github.io/NLP-Analysis-Project/" >Airbnb NLP-Analysis-Project with R</a>